ProgrammableWeb tracks the latest API news to keep you on top of the API economy

 Searching: No Search Term , Filtered By Category: "Mapping", Category: "Games", Category: "Social", Category: "Video", Category: "Security", Category: "Games"

-We've added 7 APIs to the ProgrammableWeb API directory in categories such as Games, News Services, and Weather.
-Here's a summary of what's new.
+We've added seven APIs to the ProgrammableWeb directory in categories such as Video, Collaboration, and Mapping.
+Here's a summary of the latest additions.

 Facebook announced new tools that broadcasters can use to better interact with a TV audience.
 The API-driven tools provide new points of engagement, decision, and display.

 Facebook will deprecate v2.3 of its Marketing API tomorrow.
 While v2.4 delivers powerful new features, a number of APIs and features will deprecate tomorrow.